 Morning (7:00 AM - 12:00 PM): Start with the Grand Marché.
 Grab a quick, authentic street food breakfast like gari foto or fresh juice.
 Afternoon (1:00 PM - 5:00 PM): Discover the city's historical landmarks.
 Visit Lomé Cathedral, then the Independence Monument.
 Afterward, consider a trip to the National Museum of Togo or the Palais de Lomé for art and history.

 Evening (6:00 PM onwards): Head to the coastal area (Kodjoviakopé) for dinner at a beachside restaurant, enjoying fresh barbecued fish.
-If time allows, find a local "maquis" featuring live music for Lomé's lively nightlife.
+If time allows, find a local "maquis" with live music for Lomé's lively nightlife.
 Use private taxis for quick transfers to make the most of your limited time.

 These itineraries give structured concepts for various lengths of stay, for capturing Lomé's essence.

 Morning: Immerse yourself in the Grand Marché.
 Afternoon: Visit Lomé Cathedral, Independence Monument, and the National Museum/Palais de Lomé.
-Evening: Have dinner at a mid-range restaurant offering Togolese cuisine, followed by live music at a local bar.
+Evening: Enjoy dinner at a mid-range restaurant offering Togolese cuisine, followed by live music at a local bar.

 Add 2-3 days to explore further north into Togo, visiting cities like Sokodé and Kara to experience different ethnic groups.